Tuesday, 01 December 2020

 4. Coordinate and consolidate the technical monitoring report on the implementation of DAK from the Provincial SKPD and reports received from the Regency /City.

 5. Submit reports on the results of technical monitoring of the implementation of DAK and policy recommendations.
-6. Together with the central team to collect data and verification and validation of DAK data facilities and infrastructure of government in the regions.
-In the context of improving the implementation of DAK and increasing the role of provincial institutions as representatives of the central government in the regions in terms of fostering and supervising the implementation of DAK in East Kalimantan Province and optimizing the implementation of DAK in 2013 Regency/City Recipient of DAK and Regency/City Bappeda.
+6. Together with the central team to collect data and verification and validation of DAK data facilities and government infrastructure in the regions.
+Provincial Working Group, Provincial and Regency/City SKPD Receiving DAK and Regency/City Bappeda.

 Special Allocation Funds (DAK) are funds sourced from the state budget allocated to certain regions with the aim of helping to fund special activities which are regional affairs and in accordance with national priorities.

-Based on PP 7 of 2008, the allocation of deconcentration funds, assistance tasks and joint affairs is intended to increase achievement of performance, efficiency and effectiveness in the administration of government, public services and development in the region, as well as creating harmony and synergy nationally between programs and activities deconcentration, assistance task and joint affairs funded from the state budget, with decentralized programs and activities funded from the APBD.
+Based on PP 7 of 2008, the allocation of deconcentration funds, assistance tasks and joint affairs is intended to increase achievement of performance, efficiency and effectiveness in the administration of government, public services and development in the region, as well as creating harmony and synergy nationally between programs and deconcentration activities, assistance tasks and joint affairs that are funded from the state budget, with programs and decentralized activities from the APBD.

 As the consequences of regional autonomy are constructed permanently in the system of the unitary state, the report on the administration of regional government, is one of the very important means, as a glue of hierarchical relations between the central and regional governments.
 Thus local government activities are a series and inseparable parts with the activities of the implementation of the State Government as a whole.
 Considering the position and role of reporting is very important, the report on the administration of regional government is one of the obligations of the regional head to be carried out, both because of his position as a regional leader and as a government leader in the administrative system of the Unitary State of the Republic of Indonesia.

 Plth.
-The Head of East Kalimantan Bappeda at the end of his remarks advised that in order to improve the reporting system, in accordance with Government Regulation Number 39 of 2006 and Permenkeu Number 156 of 2008, it was requested for the Regency/City SKPD and the DAK Provincial SKPD to make reports and submit regular reports/reports The good quarter of the managerial and accountability report in accordance with the format specified for the Special Allocation Fund (DAK), as an obligation as the manager of the DAK to be able to submit the report to the Governor CQ.
+The Head of East Kalimantan Bappeda at the end of his remarks advised that in order to improve the reporting system, in accordance with Government Regulation Number 39 of 2006 and Permenkeu Number 156 of 2008, it was requested for the Regency/City SKPD and the DAK Provincial SKPD to make reports and submit reports periodically/quarterly both managerial reports and accountability in accordance with the format for the Special Allocation Fund (DAK), as an obligation to manage the DAK Governor CQ.
 Head of East Kalimantan Province Bappeda.
 (Public Relations Bappeda Kaltim/Sukandar, S. Sos).